Date: 28 August 2017. What to Wear.

 time to dry.
 I want everything to line dry inside quickly.
 Heavy

 fabrics take too long to dry.

-Because of my upbringing aboard our 40'er, I don't hang stuff "out"
+Because of my upbringing aboard our 40'er, I do not hang laundry

 to dry.
-I remember lots of not so nice words when sailors would run
+I remember Mother saying lots of not so nice words when sailors would run

 their skivvies up the halyards to dry in the breeze.
 It did look tacky.
 I realize that washing clothes is a part of life at

-anchor however I keep my clothes inside to dry.
+anchor however I keep my clothes inside while drying.

 clothes and my towel inside Seaweed also prevents fading.
 The sun can be